Lumen Analytics

 Substrate

-A semantic model curated by your information manager — definitions, joins, sensitivity classes, access policies — compiled into governed SQL on every query, with audit attached to every answer.
+Lumen does not trust the agent; it trusts the substrate around the agent.
+Curated by a data steward and compiled into governed SQL on every query, with audit attached to every answer.
 The same enforcement chain runs whether the consumer is Lumen, an agent over MCP, a REST client, or a future BI tool.
 There is no bypass.

 02Why this works when “talk to your data” did not